apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 ```

-## Generate Substrait plan and input for any quey
+## Generate Substrait plan and input for any query

 Build the gluten debug version.